Accenture Case Interview: Complete Prep Guide (2026)

 What Does an Accenture Case Interview Assess?

-In addition to these five areas, Accenture also evaluates soft skills including poise (how you handle pressure and mistakes), flexibility (how you adapt to changing circumstances), and intangibles like energy, initiative, and genuine interest in consulting.
+Beyond these five areas, Accenture also evaluates soft skills including poise (how you handle pressure and mistakes), flexibility (how you adapt to changing circumstances), and intangibles like energy, initiative, and genuine interest in consulting.

 What Are the Three Types of Accenture Case Interviews?